hylang/hy/docs/contrib/anaphoric.rst

 Usage: ``(ap-if (foo) (print it))``

-Evaluate the first form for trutheyness, and bind it to ``it`` in both the true and false branch.
+Evaluates the first form for truthiness, and bind it to ``it`` in both the true and false branches.

 .. _ap-each: